OhadVal/Book-Reviews/README.md

 Users are able to:
 * Sign in/up
 * Logout
-* Search for books and get information about them.
+* Search for books and get information about them
 * Leave review for a book
 * See reviews made by other people